Robert-Clark-1990/MSP1_Mill_Comedy/README.md

 * Validator returned with : **193: .swap-on-hover img | Value Error : top only 0 can be a unit.
 You must put a unit after your number : 10**

-   To fix:
+   To fix: changed to add a %

 * Validator returned with : **216: .about-image | Value Error : right only 0 can be a unit.
 You must put a unit after your number : 5**

-   To fix:
+   To fix: changed to add a %

 * Validator returned with : **229 .podcast-image | Value Error : right only 0 can be a unit.
 You must put a unit after your number : 5**

-   To fix:
+   To fix: changed to add a %

 * Validator returned with : **397 | only 0 can be a unit.
 You must put a unit after your number**